adambard/learnxinyminutes-docs/perl6.html.markdown

     say "Hello, $name !";
 }

-# since you can omit parenthesis to call a function with no arguments, you need to use `&` also to capture `say-hello`
+# since you can omit parenthesis to call a function with no arguments,
+#  you need "&" in the name to capture `say-hello`
 my &s = &say-hello;
 my &other-s = sub { say "anonymous function !" }

 # A sub can have a "slurpy" parameter, or "doesn't-matter-how-many"
 sub as-many($head, *@rest) { # the `*@` slurpy will basically "take everything else".
-                             # Note: you can have parameters *before* (like here) a slurpy one, but not *after*.
+                             # Note: you can have parameters *before* (like here) a slurpy one,
+                             # but not *after*.
   say @rest.join(' / ') ~ " !";
 }
 say as-many('Happy', 'Happy', 'Birthday'); #=> Happy Birthday !